 Women who are pregnant or nursing should always check with their doctor prior to using essential oils and essential oils should never be used on babies without the consent of their physician.

 According to the National Poison Center, tea tree oil is known to be poisonous if swallowed.
-Tea tree oil should NOT be taken by mouth for any reason, even though some traditional uses include tea tree oil as a mouthwash, treatment for bad breath, and treatment of toothache and mouth ulcers.
+Tea tree oil should NOT be taken by mouth for any reason, even though some traditional uses include tea tree oil as a mouthwash, treatment for bad breath, and treatment of a toothache and mouth ulcers.

 Safe Commercial Alternatives